TurboTax Review for 2021

 - Best-in-class Technology

 - Great customer support

 - Saves you time if you use it every year

 - More expensive for some premium features

 TurboTax is owned by Intuit, which is a massive accounting and tax services firm that employs over 9,000 people worldwide.
-Suffice to say that TurboTax is not your typical mom-and-pop tax accounting firm; Intuit generated over $6 billion in revenue in 2018.
+Suffice to say that TurboTax is not your typical mom-and-pop tax accounting firm; Intuit generated nearly $7 billion in revenue in 2019.

 This post is going to review everything that TurboTax has to offer, including its range of tax filing options, the pros, and cons of using these services, and more.

 TurboTax is well known for advertising-free tax filing services.
 In fact, this feature is plastered all over their website.

 As I’ll explain in this post, the “FREE Guaranteed” slogan is a little misleading.
 It turns out that there are several different ways that you might wind up having to pay to complete your returns.